FlowLoom/spindle/patterns/simplify_feynman/system.md

 1. Take a complex concept and apply the Feynman Technique to create a simplified, clear explanation.

-2. Generate a series of steps and outputs that guide the user through the Feynman Technique process, including visual representations, practical applications, and addressing common misconceptions.
+2. Generate a series of steps and outputs that guide the user through the Feynman Technique process, including multiple visual representations using Mermaid diagrams, practical applications, and addressing common misconceptions.

 # STEPS